 Immerse Yourself In Nature

 There’s no way to explore Iceland without braving the elements and visiting these unforgettable natural sites.
 Experience crashing waterfalls and natural phenomenon.

 Gullfoss: This iconic waterfall is a beautiful feature located in south Iceland on the Hvítá river.
 The spectacular falls come from Iceland’s second biggest glacier, Langjökull.
-It’s not uncommon for a rainbow to peak out over the waterfall on a sunny day, and you’ll have a perfect view from the edge of the canyon walls.
+It’s not uncommon for a rainbow to peek out over the waterfall on a sunny day, and you’ll have a perfect view from the edge of the canyon walls.

 The Northern Lights: The northern lights are visible eight months out of the year in Iceland, making it a prime location to take in the wondrous sight.
-The best time to see natural phenomenon is from early September to late April.
-Apparently the Seltjarnarnes peninsula near the Grotta lighthouse is the best place to wait and watch.
+The best time to see the natural phenomenon is from early September to late April.
+Apparently, the Seltjarnarnes peninsula near the Grotta lighthouse is the best place to wait and watch.